Mahasu Pahari

 Mahasu Pahari (Takri: 𑚢𑚩𑚭𑚨𑚱 𑚞𑚩𑚭𑚪𑚯) is a Western Pahari (Himachali, Takri: 𑚩𑚮𑚢𑚭𑚏𑚥𑚯) language spoken in Himachal Pradesh.
 It is also known as Mahasui or Mahasuvi.
 The speaking population is about 1,000,000 (2001).
-It is more commonly spoken in the Himachal Pradesh, Shimla (Simla) and Solan districts.
+It is more commonly spoken in the Himachal Pradesh, Shimla (Simla) and Solan districts and Kalka and Pinjore of Panchkula district in Haryana.
 It is to be known that Shimla and Solan were parts of the old Mahasu district.
-Himachal Pradesh State on 1 September, 1972 reorganised the districts dissolving Mahasu district.
+Himachal Pradesh State on 1 September 1972 reorganised the districts dissolving Mahasu district.
 The Solan district was carved out of Solan and Arki tehsils of the then Mahasu district and tehsils of Kandaghat and Nalagarh of the then Shimla District of Punjab.

 Area

 According to different locations, the language has developed several dialects.
-Lower Mahasu Pahari (Baghati, Baghliani, Kiunthali), Upper Mahasu Pahari (Rampuri, Rohruri, Nawari, Jubbali, Shimla Siraji, Sodochi).
+Lower Mahasu Pahari (Baghati, Baghliani, Kiunthali), Upper Mahasu Pahari (Rampuri, Rohruri, Shimla Siraji, Sodochi).
 The Kiunthali variety appears to be understood by others, and their attitude toward it is favorable.
-Rampuri is also called Kochi; Rohruri is also called Soracholi and Sodochi spoken in Kotgarh.
+Rampuri is also called Kochi; Rohruri is also called Soracholi; and Sodochi is also known as Kumharsaini or Kotgarhi after the Kumarsain and Kotgarh areas of Shimla District respectively.
 Intelligibility among dialects is above 85%.
 Lexical similarity is 74%–82% with upper dialects, and 74%–95% with lower dialects.
 The language is used in home and for religious purposes.
 It is understood and spoken from people of vital age group.
-The educated are more proficient in Hindi and English.
 It is considered to be highly endangered as the number of people speaking it is constantly going down.
 It is closely related to Sirmauri and to Jaunsari.